The Discover Film Awards – 29th September to 4th October, 2020

 - There are over 5,000 submissions annually from 100+ countries.

 - Films are screened to cinema audiences in 100 minute “tutti frutti” packages with a diverse mix of short films such as an animation, a documentary, an action film, a sci-fi, a drama and a comedy.

 - The festival has global premiers in London’s Leicester square with packed cinema audiences, filmmaker parties, red carpet events, script-pitching round tables and funding available for new projects.

 We bring together filmmakers, producers, TV execs, media professionals, brand ambassadors, corporations, high net worth individuals and social influencers.

 Schedule of events for The Discover Film Awards

-Spread over 5 days in October, The Discover Film Awards involve public cinema screenings at the Prince Charles cinema in London’s Leicester Square.
-Quentin Tarantino describes it as his favourite cinema in London saying it is “everything an independent movie theatre should be”.
-As well as public screenings, the festival includes discussions at universities, networking events, a filmmaker supper, an opening party, a closing party and awards event that brings together investors, distributors, journalists, film producers and media professionals.
+Spread over six days (Tuesday 29th September to Sunday 4th October 2020), The Discover Film Awards involve public screenings at the Prince Charles cinema in London’s Leicester Square.
+Quentin Tarantino describes The Prince Charles as his favourite cinema in London saying it is “everything an independent movie theatre should be”.

 Craghoppers Film Prize